sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 }
 ```

 Since we'd like to show users the total count when they click on a word, we're going to need to find the word in our original data set.
 We have the word's value, so that's simply a matter of searching through the data set to find a match.
 If we were using jQuery, the `.grep()` function would do just that.
 In this example we're sticking with native JavaScript, so we can look for an equivalent method in pure JavaScript.
 Unfortunately, although there is such a native method defined (`.find()`) very few browsers (even modern browsers) currently support it.
 We could resort to a standard `for` or `forEach` loop, but there is an alternative that many consider an improvement over that approach.
-It relies on the `.some()` method, an array method that modern browsers do support today.
+It relies on the `.some()` method, an array method that modern browsers do support.
 The `.some()` method passes every element of an array to an arbitrary function and stops when that function returns true.
 Here's how we can use it to find the clicked tag in our `tags` array.

 The function that's the argument to `.some()` is defined in lines 5 through 11.
 It is called with the parameter `el`, short for an _element_ in the `tags` array.
 The conditional statement in line 6 checks to see if that element's word matches the clicked node's text content.
 If so, the function sets the `clickedTag` variable and returns `true` to terminate the `.some()` loop.